Amy Minshull

 Essie Summers introduced me to the world of romance and New Zealand.
 I was fortunate enough to meet her when she gave a talk about writing for M&B in her home town.
 She was as lovely as the books she wrote and imparted her wisdom generously and with great humour.

 After a whirlwind romance of my own - I went out with my husband for three months before we got married - I left the UK in 1980 for New Zealand.
-We have now lived in the North island for twenty nine years and have travelled throughout both islands.
+We have now lived in the North island for thirty four years and have travelled throughout both islands.

 writing guidelines from M&B that I seriously began to write.